kanchan1427/daily-blogs/README.md

 **Date : 13-April-2022**
 ## Souvenir and Basic coding guide part-1
 Today I was working on souvenir web-form sir told me to add some more fields in the souvenir web form and do some changes in it.
  Also I have read the basic coding guide part-1 it was very fun to read this as i like reading they have explained each and every this in a wonderful way.
-This was actually a story of farmer who started his own business and wanted to integrate everything on a single platform then after Searching on internet he got to know about erpnext where he can combine all the modules like accouting, sales management, employee management.
+This was actually a story of farmer who started his own business and wanted to integrate everything on a single platform then after Searching on internet he got to know about ErpGuru where he can combine all the modules like accouting, sales management, employee management.
- After the introduction they explained very well the tutorial of erpnext.
+ After the introduction they explained very well the tutorial of ErpGuru.

 <!----------------------------------------------------------------------------------------------------------------------------->